gtoral/website/content/publication/internal_control/index.md

 ---
 title: "Internal Control as State Capacity"
 publication_types:
-  - "2"
+  - "3"
 authors:
   - admin
 publication_short: ""

-abstract: Electoral accountability is fundamental to representative democracy.
-Yet, it can also be costly for governance because it generates turnover among bureaucrats (not just politicians) and disrupts the delivery of public services.
-Previous studies on the connection between political and bureaucratic turnover emphasize how incoming governments reshape the bureaucracy.
-This article argues that election losers also engage in bureaucratic shuffling before leaving office, and that this can depress public service delivery.
-I employ a close-races regression discontinuity design to demonstrate these turnover dynamics, using administrative data on the universe of government employees and healthcare services in Brazilian municipalities.
-The results show that the incumbent's electoral defeat causes dismissals of temporary employees, the hiring of more civil servants, and declines in healthcare service delivery before the winner takes office.
-These findings highlight the political strategies of lame-duck politicians and the consequential bureaucratic politics that follow elections.
+abstract: While previous research has thoroughly examined the consequences of external control on subnational governments, less is known about the drivers and consequences of internal control.
+This paper presents a series of findings on Brazilian municipalities? internal control systems, leveraging administrative data and quasi-experimental designs.
+First, I use cross-sectional data to document that there remains significant variation in the resources, mandates, and actions of internal control systems.
+Second, I use panel data and a causal event study design to show that legal reforms of internal control systems lead to an increase in hires of internal controllers.
+Third, I show these legal reforms have downstream consequences in the control of patronage, leading to a reduction in the size of the municipal workforce, and a higher incidence of civil service contracts.
+Fourth, I show that randomized federal anti-corruption audits have significant effects on municipal control systems.
+Together, these findings highlight the relevance of local internal control institutions and call for further research on the causes and consequences of their strength.

 draft: false
 featured: false